johbrust/simulink_gym/Readme.md

 - Block sample time?
 - Block parameters?
-- Byte order: Intel x86 is Little Endian $\rightarrow$ the `TCP/IP Send` block is configured for Little Endian, the `TCP/IP Receive` block receives integer values and, therefore, does not need byte order configuration
+- Byte order: Intel x86 is Little Endian, therefore the `TCP/IP Send` block is configured for Little Endian, the `TCP/IP Receive` block receives integer values and, therefore, does not need byte order configuration